gabriel-sisjr/react-native-background-location/docs/getting-started/INTEGRATION_GUIDE.md

 # Integration Guide

-Step-by-step guide to integrate `react-native-background-location` into your existing React Native app.
+Step-by-step guide to integrate `@gabriel-sisjr/react-native-background-location` into your existing React Native app.

 ## Prerequisites